Appyhigh/feed-sdk-doc/README.md

    ```java
    startActivity(new Intent(this, SettingsActivity.class));
    ```
-### Pluto SDK
+### Functions
 [(Back to top)](#features)

+#### Pluto SDK
-If your parent app has pluto sdk then add the following lines before intialiazing the sdk to get the newtork logs of feedsdk in pluto.
+1. If your parent app has pluto sdk then add the following lines before intialiazing the sdk to get the newtork logs of feedsdk in pluto.

    ***Kotlin***
    ```kotlin